Sanskrit revival: History

-In 1891, there was organized activity among the Theosophists in India promoting and participating in the revival of Sanskrit.
+In 1891, there was organized activity among the Theosophists in British India promoting and participating in the revival of Sanskrit.
 In 1894 the American Asiatic and Sanskrit Revival Society was established.

 In India, Sanskrit is included in the 14 original languages of the Eighth Schedule to the Constitution.
 Many organizations, like the Samskrta Bharati, are conducting Speak Sanskrit workshops to popularize the language.
 The All-India Sanskrit Festival has been hosting composition contests since 2002.

 The state of Uttarakhand became the first state in India to declare Sanskrit as an official language.
 The Central Board of Secondary Education in India has made Sanskrit a third language in the schools it governs (though it is an option for a school to adopt it or not, the other choice being the state's own official language).
 In such schools, learning Sanskrit is an option for grades 5 to 8 (Classes V to VIII).
 This is true of most schools, including but not limited to Christian missionary schools, including those which are affiliated to the ICSE board, especially in those states where the official language is Hindi.
 An option between Sanskrit and a local language as a second language exists for grades 9 and 10, except in the State of Karnataka, where State government policies mandate Kannada as the compulsory second language.